Update: 13th June 2018

 5) Bass Drum control using the “Heel-Up” technique.
-The highly effective instructional system titled, “Bass Drum and Hi-Hat Technique” by Michael Packer will be used for studying different variations of this technique.
+The highly effective instructional system titled, “Bass Drum and Hi-Hat Technique” by Michael Packer and Jojo Mayer’s Secret Weapons For The Modern Drummer II will be used for studying different variations of this technique.

-6) More challenging co-ordination exercises to prepare them for the technical demands of the above-listed styles of music covered
+6) Co-ordination exercises whenever necessary to help them meet the technical demands of the above-listed styles of music covered

 7) Rhythmic phrasing incorporating Odd Note Groupings and their applications on the drumset